On Nikol'skii inequalities for domains in $R^d$: Upper estimate of

 where $c$ depends only on $d$. \end{theorem} \begin{proof} The result follows immediately from Theorem~\ref{dt3.3}, Lemma~\ref{refball} and Theorem~\ref{l3.5}. \end{proof}

-According to the above theorem, the Christoffel function can be bounded from below if the appropriate affine image of $B_2^d$ can be inscribed into the domain, while mapping $\v_n^d$ into the point of interest.
+According to the above theorem, the Christoffel function $C(\P_n,D,\x)$ can be bounded from above if the appropriate affine image of $B_2^d$ can be inscribed into the domain, while mapping $\v_n^d$ into $\x$.
 This is applicable for any fixed $n$.
 Our next result provides a bound for all $n$ if a certain ``cone''-type set (as in~\eqref{cone-in}) can be inscribed into the domain.
 Note that for $s=1$ \eqref{cone-in} describes a right circular cone, while for $s=1/2$ we obtain almost a spherical cap.

-\begin{theorem} Suppose $D\subset\R^d$ is a compact set, $\x\in D$, the vector $\u\in\R^d$ has unit length, $\alpha$ and $\beta$ are positive constants, $s\in[\frac12,1]$, and furthermore
+\begin{theorem} Suppose $D\subset\R^d$ is a compact set, $\x\in D$, the vector $\u\in\R^d$ has unit length, $\beta_1$ and $\beta_2$ are positive constants, $s\in[\frac12,1]$, and furthermore

 Then